July 4, 2021

 Get in some shopping with stores like Anthropologie, Paper Source, lululemon athletica, and Free People, among many others, or head across the Boulevard to the Pembroke Mall.
 The first mall in Hampton Roads, Pembroke has become a shopper’s paradise with the additions of Nordstrom Rack, DSW, REI and much more.

 After taking in the breathtaking colors of the daybreak over the Atlantic Ocean, make your way to the ViBe Creative District for a freshly-roasted, delicious cup of coffee at Three Ships Coffee Roasters – owned by a local husband and wife team who expertly craft each cup they serve, including roasting their own beans.
+For food options, try out Three Ships' neighbor, the Pink Dinghy - a new favorite in the local scene, serving up an inspired menu of Latin American cuisine, and some of the best empanadas you will ever try.

-From there, peruse the artistic creations of the ViBe, Virginia Beach’s cultural arts enclave, which is a hub for artisans of all disciplines ranging from culinary, music and traditional art to leather working and woodworking.
+From there, peruse the artistic creations of the ViBe, Virginia Beach’s cultural arts enclave, which is a hub for artisans of all disciplines ranging from culinary, music and traditional art to leatherworking and woodworking.
 While you can find all manners of artwork within the quaint shops and coffeehouses that comprise the area, the district is a work of art in and of itself.